Workspace says customer demand robust despite Omicron impact - NewsBreak

 Workspace says customer demand robust despite Omicron impact

-Jan 20 (Reuters) - London-focused office-space provider Workspace Group (WKP.L) said on Thursday customer demand has remained strong despite sector-wide concerns about the impact from the recent surge in coronavirus cases in the UK.
+(Reuters) -London-focused office-space provider Workspace Group said on Thursday customer demand has remained strong despite sector-wide concerns about the impact from the recent surge in coronavirus cases in the UK.

 Office space providers including Workspace are limping back to recovery after being forced to realign their business models and strategies as tenants increasingly weigh in remote and hybrid working options or downsize spaces in the wake of COVID-19 pandemic.